karthikholla/mission-accomplished/README.md

 Question 6
 ----------

+All new developers are instructed to upload their pubkey to the github repo wrt their team.
 All developers pubkey are stored in github as a code.
-During the infra creation the depending on the particular project team’s pubkey are replaced in the script to provide the ssh access.
+During the infrastructure creation ie., ec2 provisioning, the depending on the particular project team’s pubkey are replaced in the script below to provide the ssh access.

 * Shell script to granting ssh access to servers

   `useradd developer;usermod -s /bin/bash developer;mkdir -p /home/developer/.ssh;echo "<pub_key_here>" > /home/developer/.ssh/authorized_keys;chmod 600 /home/developer/.ssh/authorized_keys;chmod 700 /home/developer/.ssh;chown -R developer:developer /home/developer;`

-Since we are moving towards immutable infrastructure, there is no need for revoking access.
+Since we are moving towards immutable infrastructure, there is no need for revoking access manually.
+We just remove the developer's pubkey from the group, so that during the ec2 creation automatically the developer lose SSH access.
 However, we can remove

   `deluser --remove-home developer`

-Optionally you can remove `--remove-all-files` to remove all the files owned by that user,
+Optionally you can remove `--remove-all-files` to remove all the files owned by that user.
+We could setup the Jenkins job for automating the deletion process from all the VM's.

 [Passbolt]: https://www.passbolt.com/
 [Vacuum]: https://github.com/awsdocs/amazon-rds-user-guide/blob/master/doc_source/CHAP_BestPractices.md#working-with-the-postgresql-autovacuum-feature